Mac OS XThere are now two ways to install Macaulay2 under Mac OS X:

 - Macaulay2-1.15-x86_64-MacOS-10.14.6.dmg, 145587560 bytes, December 9, 2019, .sig

 After downloading, mount the disk image by clicking on it in your browser or by double-clicking on it in a Finder window.
 Then drag the Macaulay2 folder in it to somewhere else on your disk.
-One good location is your system Applications folder, at the top level on your main disk.
+One good location is your system Applications directory, at the top level on your main disk, and we include a convenient link to that directory within the disk image.
+Downloaded executable files are put into "quarantine" by Mac OS, so we must release the files from quarantine with the following command (where "1.xxx" is replaced by the number of the version you downloaded.

 There are various options for getting emacs, with which Macaulay2 can be run.